Why Water and Wind Are Complementary

 Energy

-Power multiplied by the period of time during which the power is used.
-In the field of electricity, the units of measure for energy are the watthour (Wh) and its multiples: kilowatthour (kWh), megawatthour (MWh), gigawatthour (GWh) and terawatthour (TWh).
+This is the power generated by a facility (e.g., a wind farm or hydropower plant) multiplied by the number of hours during which that power is delivered.
+The units of measure for energy are the watthour (Wh) and its multiples: kilowatthour (kWh), megawatthour (MWh), gigawatthour (GWh) and terawatthour (TWh).

 Your electricity meter measures the energy or kilowatthours consumed, and this is what you are billed for.